-The math sequence for engineering technology students who haven't had high school algebra or with a low ACT score in mathematics should take Math 0091 to give him background for the required sequence of Math 0130, 0131, and 0132.
+The math sequence for engineering technology students who haven't had high school algebra or with a low ACT score in mathematics should take Math 100A to give him background for the required sequence of Math 0130, 0131, and 0132.
 A student with high school algebra and geometry and an average ACT score in mathematics should take Math 0130, 0131, and 0132.
 A student with three or four years of high school mathematics and an ACT score above the 75th percentile of the national norm may have prerequisites for Math 0130, 0131, 0132, or 0201 waived, with the approval of the math department, and start at the level appropriate for him.

-Math 0100 - Math Appreciation (4)
+Math 100B - Math Appreciation (4) (Offered on demand only)